CSYE-6225-FALL23/iac-pulumi/README.md

 # Infrastructure as Code for a webapp

-AWS Infrastructure as code using pulumi for AWS
+AWS Infrastructure as code using pulumi for AWS and GCP

 ## Table of Contents